osiam/osiam-puppet/README.md

 Usage
 ============
-Use the following example to install everything including postgresql 9.2 and tomcat 7.
-This will install Osiam Version 0.3 and initialize the database 'osiam' on the same maschine.
+Use the following example to install everything including PostgreSQL 9.2 and Tomcat 7.
+This will install OSIAM version 0.3 and initialize the database 'osiam' on the same maschine.
 War files will be deployed to `/var/lib/tomcat7/webapps`
 ```puppet
   class { 'osiam':
         ensure  => present,